sayamsingla2000/sayamsingla2000.github.io/README.md

 # Ishaan Watts's Personal Website

-This repository hosts the source code for the homepage of Ishaan Watts, hosted at [wattsishaan.github.io/](https://wattsishaan.github.io/).
+This repository hosts the source code for the homepage of Sayam Singla, hosted at [sayamsingla2000.github.io/](https://sayamsingla2000.github.io/).

 ## Acknowledgements